Requirements // Training Program // Theoretical Orientation // Supervision // Qualifications and Application

 - Ethical and Legal Issues

-Interns are required to attend weekly training seminars on Mondays.
-These seminars are designed to educate interns about theoretical and practical information relevant to various areas of intervention.
-Seminars are also an opportunity for interns to discuss topics of interest for their professional development.
+Associates and trainees are required to attend weekly training seminars on Mondays.
+These seminars are designed to educate associates and trainees about theoretical and practical information relevant to various areas of intervention.
+Seminars are also an opportunity for associates and trainees to discuss topics of interest for their professional development.
 Examples of topics include: basics of psychodynamic therapy, crisis intervention, transference and counter transference, interpretation in psychotherapy, legal and ethical issues, multicultural issues, self-disclosure, the mental status examination, short-term therapy, couples and family therapy, and the memory in therapy.
 The Family, Adolescent, and Child Training Program offers a weekly, ten-month training on theoretical and clinical applications when working with children and adolescents.
-These seminars and workshops are open to all interns.
+These seminars and workshops are open to all associates and trainees.
 The presenters are seasoned professionals from local universities, psychoanalytic institutes, and TMCC staff.

-Interns will participate in weekly individual and group supervision in a variety of treatment settings.
-The minimum amount of supervision that the intern receives is based upon licensing requirements.
-For each modality in which the intern participates, there is required additional training and supervision.
-Interns present their cases verbally, and are required to videotape selected clients for supervisory purposes.
-It is understood that growth occurs in the context of close effective supervision, coupled with the intern’s freedom to experiment and develop a sense of independence and competence.
+Associates and trainees will participate in weekly individual and group supervision in a variety of treatment settings.
+The minimum amount of supervision that the associate or trainee receives is based upon licensing requirements.
+For each modality in which the associate or trainee participates, there is required additional training and supervision.
+Associates and trainees present their cases verbally, and are required to videotape selected clients for supervisory purposes.
+It is understood that growth occurs in the context of close effective supervision, coupled with the freedom to experiment and develop a sense of independence and competence.
 The Center supports ongoing exchange between supervisee and supervisor, and is open to examination and modification of clinical programs and procedures to meet changing needs.

 The Maple Counseling Center Staff

-The Center is a highly respected and sought after training facility for mental health interns.
+The Center is a highly respected and sought after training facility for mental health associates and trainees.
 The Center is staffed by licensed professionals and a highly dedicated administrative staff.
 Supervision and training are presented by the Center’s multidisciplinary staff of licensed professionals from the fields of Psychology, Social Work, and Marriage, Family, and Child Counseling.
 Like those at a fine teaching hospital, the clinical staff keeps abreast of the latest developments in their fields and strives to be excellent instructors.
-They are known for their accessibility to interns and the individual care they give.
+They are known for their accessibility to associates and trainees and the individual care they give.
 Supervisors have a great deal of clinical experience from their own private practices and training as supervisors.

 Predoctoral Psychology students are eligible for application after completion of a one-year practicum experience and if enrolled in an accredited program.
 Applications are accepted through CAPIC.

-MFT and MSW intern applicants must be enrolled in an accredited program and applications must include:
+MFT and MSW applicants must be enrolled in an accredited program and applications must include:

 - A letter stating current goals and professional aspirations.